Home / Journals / PHYTON / Vol.81, 2012

 Phyton-International Journal of Experimental Botany, Vol.81, pp. 191-198, 2012, DOI:10.32604/phyton.2012.81.191

 Abstract Four dynamic conditions to evaluate the effects of stress on production of biomass, essential oils, Thymol, carvacrol and proline accumulation in Lippia graveolens H.B.K. were investigated under greenhouse conditions.
 A bifactorial design assessed four environmental conditions (factor B): commercial nutritive solution (B0); Water (B1); moderate stress (B2), and intermediate (B3) stress nested under (Factor A) salinity (NaCl) and ion concentration (Cu2+) and (Fe2+) stresses.
 Average production of fresh weight and number of leaves were reduced under NaCl and both ion concentration conditions.
 However, there were no significant differences on average for the four environments.
-The amounts of essential oils were… More >
+The amounts of… More >

 • Open AccessOpen Access